Adrián Calello: Siena

 On January 31, 2013, the board of Siena confirmed signing of Calello on a free transfer.

 Personal life

-Like many Argentine footballers who share an Italian ancestry, Calello also holds an Italian passport, thanks to his descent from Spilinga (VV), in Calabria, where his father is from.
+Like many Argentine men's footballers who share an Italian ancestry, Calello also holds an Italian passport, thanks to his descent from Spilinga (VV), in Calabria, where his father is from.

 Calello is also a high level Age of Empires 2 player who plays under the alias "Carbo" for the clan Dark Side.